03balogun/nuban-bank-prediction-algorithm/README.md

 It validates NUBAN account numbers and provides possible banks that could own the account number.

-This implementation is based on the Central Bank of Nigeria's [REVISED STANDARDS ON NIGERIA UNIFORM BANK ACCOUNT NUMBER (NUBAN) SCHEME FOR DEPOSIT MONEY BANKS (DMBs) AND OTHER FINANCIAL INSTITUTIONS (OFIs) IN NIGERIA - NOV 2018](https://www.cbn.gov.ng/out/2018/psmd/exposure%20circular%20for%20nuban.pdf).
+This implementation is based on the Central Bank of Nigeria's [REVISED STANDARDS ON NIGERIA UNIFORM BANK ACCOUNT NUMBER (NUBAN) SCHEME FOR DEPOSIT MONEY BANKS (DMBs) AND OTHER FINANCIAL INSTITUTIONS (OFIs) IN NIGERIA - MAR 2020](https://www.cbn.gov.ng/out/2020/psmd/revised%20standards%20on%20nigeria%20uniform%20bank%20account%20number%20(nuban)%20for%20banks%20and%20other%20financial%20institutions%20.pdf).

 ## Prerequisites